Association of Retired Personnel

 which contains members’ home addresses, enabling you to contact old colleagues and

-friends outside of the scheduled get togethers.
+friends outside the scheduled get togethers.

-yours for health and happiness in the coming year.
+health and happiness for the coming year.

 Bob Zemke